Bank of Commerce Technical Analysis (NASDAQ:BOCH)

 Bank of Commerce Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Bank of Commerce MACD indicator is above 0 indicating a bullish trend.
+The Bank of Commerce MACD indicator is below 0 indicating a bearish trend.

 Bank of Commerce Relative Strength Index: